Skip to Content

 In fact, something that absolutely blew my mind about this new toy rotation system is that our boys were so excited about the “new” toys making a reappearance that they didn’t care about the ones we’d put away.

-How I use toy rotation to weed out our toys
+How I use toy rotation to get rid of toy clutter

 Toy rotation had an unexpected benefit in helping me decide which toys to get rid of.